BAfsharmanesh/quera_mine_problem/README.md

 [90,100)   | 5
 </div>

-For example, for the Run described above that had an RQD value of 8, the RQD group would be set to 1.
+For instance, for the run described above that had an RQD value of 8%, the RQD group would be set to 1.<br />

-The length (x-axis) of boxe of cores in all photos is 1.1 meters.
-All the woods are colored purple in order to simplify this match, and you can assume that if you are given a new photo to identify the RQD, the sticks must have been colored purple by someone.
+The length of the box of cores in all photos is 1.1 meters along the x-axis.
+All the woods are colored purple to simplify the image.
+You can assume that if you are given a new image to identify the RQD, the woods must have been colored purple by someone.

 ## 🏁 Dataset <a name = "dataset"></a>

-For this question, the training data is in the train folder and the test data is in the test-rqd folder.
-You have access to both of these folders in the new job step data.
+The training dataset is located in the train folder, and the test dataset is located in the test-rqd folder.

-You should read the length of a Run from test-rqd data from the from-to-rqd.xlsx file and then calculate the RQD group of that Run.
+You should read the depth of a run for the test dataset from the from-to-rqd.xlsx file and then calculate the RQD group of that run.
 This Excel file has the following specifications:

 <div align="center">